 Absolutely!
 Use the pie crust to stamp out disks that will fit your mini pie pans and fill with the pumpkin pie filling.
 Bake in a 375°F preheated oven for about 25-30 minutes.

 - Mini Pumpkin Pies

 - Pumpkin Cake with Cream Cheese Frosting

-Lightly beat eggs until well blended.
-Add pumpkin, milk, sugar, cinnamon, nutmeg, salt, and cloves.
+- In a large bowl, lightly beat eggs with a hand mixer on low speed until well blended.
+Add pumpkin, milk, sugar, cinnamon, nutmeg, cloves and salt.
 Mix until well blended.
-Pour evenly into pie shells.

-Bake at 350 for 1 hour or until knife inserted in center comes out clean.
-ENJOY!
+- Divide filling evenly between pie crusts and bake for 1 hour, or until a knife inserted in the center comes out clean.